ChangfuXu/DEdgeAI/README.md

 ### Install
 To run this code, please install some key packages: torch, NumPy, and matplotlib

 ## III.
-SD3-medium  Implementation
+Refined SD3-medium  Implementation
 The source code of the Stable Diffusion (SD) 3-medium model is released on the GitHub [sd2-ref](https://github.com/Stability-AI/sd3-ref).
 However, it requires large memory (e.g., about 40 GB) to run, which is unfavorable for edge devices.
-Therefore, this repo implements a **refined** SD3-medium service that only needs 15 GB memory.
+Therefore, this repo implements a **refined** SD3-medium service deployment that only needs 16 GB memory to run.

 ### Evaluation Results
 The delay results of our DEdgeAI system and existing representative platforms under different numbers of AIGC tasks.